grapa-dev/grapa/maintainers/INTERNAL_NOTES/WIP/documentation_progress.md

 - Examples focus on practical, real-world use cases
 - Migration tips help Python users understand when and how to use GrapaPy
 - Code examples demonstrate key Grapa features: parallelism, unlimited precision, unified APIs
 - User/maintainer split ensures clean separation and future-proof documentation structure
+- **Documentation work is complete - now focused on build system debugging**